 Also, here are some thoughts on the difficulty of making it to the National Football League and my top ten tips for coaching youth sports.

 Finally, I enjoy golf and Houston has many fine golf courses, so here is a slideshow of some of my favorite golf holes in the Houston area.
+And here is a piece on the many travails of Houston’s PGA Tour event, the Houston Open.

 I hope you enjoy reading Houston’s Clear Thinkers.